 Even “Blake” had a seat for the panel.

 This was truly such a unique experience being surrounded by others who dressed like Catherine Coulson.
-From her first appearance in the Pilot Episode to her final goodbye in Season 3, she made such an impact on the lives of so many.
+From her first appearance in the Pilot episode to her final goodbye in season three, she made an impact on the lives of so many in the Twin Peaks community.

 Even “Jerry Horne” (Karl Reinsch, Mayor of Twin Peaks) was shocked at seeing all of the ladies who log.